Noodlelizer10/Noodlelizer10/README.md

 ## Hi there 👋, I am Thomas
 I am currently a computer science student.
-The best way to reach me is through my email.
+The best way to reach me is through my email tganchou05@gmail.com.
 I have experience using python and C++.
 My current goal is to get better at coding.
 A fun fact about me is that I have two dogs that are always happy to see me even if I was only gone for a second.